kisstamasj/notes/notes/Backend/NestJS/09-testing.md

 - create an entyre copy of the application
 - create requests to the application
 - create copy of the applictation to every single test
+- for running one test at the time set this to the package.json: ```"test:e2e": "jest --config ./test/jest-e2e.json --maxWorkers=1"```
 - cli command: ```npm run test:e2e```
 - when e2e test running it will skip the complete ```main.ts``` file, so the pipes, middlewares and configurations will not be applied
   - **solution 1**: Create a ```setupApp(app)``` function, wich can receive the app as parameter, and apply in there the pipes, middlewares and configurations.
 So we can call this function in the ```main.ts``` and also in the e2e tests. **This is not the official way, but works fine.**